Virtual-Coffee/VC-Community-Docs/docs/coffees/mcs/README.md

 We want to be respectful of everyone's time, so we've got a couple of announcements before we leave.
 We just wrapped up [whatever event], and now we have some great things coming up: [list events].

-If you have questions or comments, please feel free to reach out to us at <hello@virtualcoffee.io> and follow us on Twitter [@VirtualCoffeeIO](https://x.com/VirtualCoffeeIO).
-We're always here to support you and to answer any questions.
+If you have questions, please post them in the `#questions-about-vc` Slack channel.
+In addition, feel free to reach out to us at <hello@virtualcoffee.io> and follow us on Twitter [@VirtualCoffeeIO](https://x.com/VirtualCoffeeIO) and [LinkedIn](https://www.linkedin.com/company/virtual-coffee/).
+We're always here to support you!

-For other announcements check out our newsletter page: [newsletter.virtualcoffee.io](https://www.newsletter.virtualcoffee.io/) and if you want to hear more about our awesome community members, listen to the [podcast](https://virtualcoffee.io/podcast)!

 Thank you all for being here and welcome to our new friends!
 Your breakout rooms notes will be posted in the Slack `#general` channel soon!